Also in this section

 The Council has adopted this advice document, showing how you can extend your home, or carry out other development to your property, without harming the appearance of the area, your neighbour's enjoyment of their own property or other important planning issues.

 Please note that under Section 2.
 General information on page 1 of the document, there is reference to a 'Householder Development Enquiry Form'.
-This form is no longer available and has been replaced by the self assessment forms above.
+This form is no longer available.

 Climate Change and Your Home

-An interactive web portal by English Heritage, designed specifically to help those who own or manage houses built of traditional construction understand more about the potential impacts of climate change and ways to save energy.
+An interactive web portal by Historic England, designed specifically to help those who own or manage houses built of traditional construction understand more about the potential impacts of climate change and ways to save energy.

 Historic Buildings - Energy Advice